Joleon Lescott: Aston Villa

 On 1 September 2015, Lescott signed for fellow Premier League club Aston Villa.
 In December 2008, Lescott had been revealed as a Villa fan when he put two past Villa for Everton and still lost the match.
 When signing for Villa, Lescott confirmed to the Birmingham Mail he has been an Aston Villa fan from a young age.

 Lescott made his debut twelve days later, playing the entirety of a 3–2 loss away to Leicester City.
 On 5 December, he scored his first goal for Villa, finishing Jordan Veretout's corner kick to open a 1–1 draw at Southampton.
 Lescott scored again for The Villans when another of his headers was fumbled by Wayne Hennessey in what proved to be the only goal in a 1–0 win over Crystal Palace on 12 January 2016, just the team's second win of the 2015–16 season and first of 20 matches, and their first clean sheet since 8 November.
 On 6 February 2016, Lescott was on the score sheet again in a 2–0 victory over Norwich City, his header finding its way past Declan Rudd from Carles Gil's corner.

 Eight days later, after last-placed Villa lost 0–6 at home to Liverpool, Lescott drew the ire of fans when he tweeted a picture of a luxury car.
 He later claimed that this was an accident when his mobile was in his pocket, and apologised for the performance.
 In a season that ended with relegation, Lescott's performances, efforts and attitude were criticised by the fans and press.

 In April 2016, Lescott again angered fans with controversial comments following the club's confirmed relegation to the Championship after losing to Manchester United.
 He described the relegation as "a weight off the shoulders" and that they "can give these fans what they deserve – some performances".

 AEK Athens

-On 29 August 2016, Lescott joined Superleague Greece club AEK Athens on a two-year contract.
+On 29 August 2016, Lescott joined Super League Greece club AEK Athens on a two-year contract.
 The 34-year-old defender suffered a detached cartilage in his knee while cycling in his apartment.
 The injury ruled Lescott out for the remainder of the season.
 The player refused to get help from the team's doctors and insisted on completing his rehabilitation in the UK.
 AEK Athens did not agree to the player's wishes and additional demands, which resulted in his contract being terminated on 14 November 2016 by mutual consent.